what’s this all about?

 what other assorted facts about this blog should I know?

 The two typefaces (free for commercial use) that appear in my header graphic are “The Woodlands” by Jeremy Vessey and “Audrey” by Cristina Pagnotta.
-My squid logo is an altered version of a nineteenth-century illustration in the public domain.
+The accompanying seahorse and humpback whale are colorized versions of public domain natural history images.

 Unless otherwise noted, all photos and written content are my own.